msillano/IoTwebUI/README22.md

 <dt>TRIGBYNAME(name) </dt>
 <dd> Associates a 'name' (max 3 words) to a RULE, allowing it to be activated with a user command (button or voice command) or in case of 'Alert', or with TRIGRULE(name) from another RULE (similar to the Tuya 'tap-to-run').<br>
 Returns true when it must be executed. <br>
-note: name must be unique (it can be used only once) but the action can be applied to multiple RULES using an auxiliary var.
+note: name must be unique (it can be used only once) but the action can be applied to multiple RULES using an auxiliary var.<br>
 <i>Example:</i> <code>if (TRIGBYNAME('turn off the light')) VOICE ("You have activated: 'turn off the light'") </code> </dd>

 <dt>TRIGRULE(name)</dt>
+<dt>TRIGRULE(name, parameter)</dt>
 <dd>Executes a RULE identified by a name. <br>
+'parameter' (optional) is made available in the <code> var _ruleParam </code> (otherwise `null`).
+Since 'parameter' can be an object, there is no limit to the data passed with this mechanism.  <br>
-note: not recursive, max depth 1 <br>
+note:TRIGRULE is not recursive; max 1 'parameter' active to not overwrite _ruleParam (static). <br>
 note: If the definition of TRIGBYNAME(name) precedes the use of TRIGRULE(name), the execution is not immediate, but occurs immediately after the end of the current run of the RULE, in an EXTRA run. <br>
 <i>Example:</i> <code> if (TRIGBYNAME("pippo")) VOICE (" Found pippo"); <br> // RULE 'pippo'
 if (TRIGBYNAME("call pippo")) TRIGRULE("pippo"), VOICE("call pippo") // RULE 'call pippo'
 </code> </dd>

+<dt>REFRESH()</dt>
+<dt>REFRESH('cloud')</dt>
+<dd>Many operations are synchronized on the polling loop: this can slow down the response to user actions too much.
+REFRESH() causes an extra cycle of RULES analysis, while REFRESH('cloud') causes extra polling of Tuya data and UI refresh.
+N.B.
+DO NOT use them in RULES processed at every loop: it would create a blocking 'race condition'!
+Use them only in RULES processed once, in response to user actions, and only if really necessary!</dd>

 </dl>
 <hr>